Skip to Content

 The slushy Coke doesn’t have fiziness like its soda form, so you get the flavor without too much carbonation.

-Last, but not least, I give you Tom Brady lookin’ like a snack at Hollywood Studios’ Star Wars: Galaxy’s Edge.
+Last, but not least, I give you Chris Evans lookin’ like a snack at Disney’s Hollywood Studios.

 What are your favorite snacks at Hollywood Studios?

-Let me know in the comments below which snacks at Hollywood Studios are your favorite.
+Let me know in the comments below which Hollywood Studios snacks are your favorite.

 22 Best Snacks at Disney World to Try Next • The Park Pixie